Skip to Content

 Stay at Fosshotel Reykholt

 Once the home of the acclaimed poet Snorri Sturluson, this historic site perfectly lends itself to a gay friendly romantic hotel getaway.
-Surrounded by lava fields, waterfalls, and mountains, Fosshotel Reykholt has modern, chic rooms, a luxurious heated sauna and spa, and stylish restaurant that serves up Icelandic cuisine.
+Surrounded by lava fields, waterfalls, and mountains, Fosshotel Reykholt has modern, chic rooms, a luxurious heated sauna and spa, and a stylish restaurant that serves up Icelandic cuisine.

 Find out more